AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 <p align="center">

 **Figure 6:** Free body diagram of forces acting on the check valve in the ram pump from [Storch and Snyder, 2018](https://github.com/AguaClara/ram_pump/blob/master/Fall%202018/Manual.md).

-- $W_{bottle}$ is the weight of the bottle, which is used to experimentally determine the force required to lift and open the check valve.
-- T is the tension force of the pulley string
-- $F_{water}$ is the force of falling water in the drive pipe

 Thus, by finding the mass needed to keep the check valve open, $F_{water}$ can be solved for.
 This can be set equal to the spring force, $F = -kx$, which will allow the spring constant, k, to be solved for.
 This will give the optimal spring constant needed to keep the valve open.
 The Fall 2018 team found that the minimum spring constant (k) was 256 N/m.